 These ribs really are world famous.
-Since I originally posted this recipe 10-years ago, I’ve received positive feedback from people all over the planet (including states that are known for killer ribs!
+Since I originally posted this recipe 10-years ago, I’ve received positive feedback from people all over the planet (including from American states that are known for their own awesome ribs).

 By the way, I’ve tweaked the recipe a bit over the years, with the help of my professional chef son, so this is the latest and greatest version!